Our tagline: inclusive • contextual • fulfilling • open

 For the most part, the tools live on agendashift.com, with a deck for workshop facilitators (partners), and an A3 template that like our Featureban game has been released under a Creative Commons license.
 There's also a white paper that organises our thoughts on Lean-Agile transformation strategy.

 And beyond your individual participation, think about what Agendashift's inclusive • contextual • fulfilling • open might mean for your community or organisation.
 What can we learn from each other?
 How can we support each other?

 Meet us online

 Agendashift™ is brought to you by Positive Incline Ltd, UK-based specialists in Lean-Agile transformation.
 Founder Mike Burrows pioneered the values model for the Kanban Method that led to his definitive book, Kanban from the Inside.
-His new book Agendahift: clean conversations, coherent collaboration, continuous transformation is due out later this year.
+His new book Agendahift: clean conversations, coherent collaboration, continuous transformation was published May 2017.